Guide to Consumer Information

 For information on the University’s fire policy, reports and logs, as well as information on Procedures and Processes visit the University of Kentucky’s Fire Marshal website at https://ehs.uky.edu/fire/.

-The University of Kentucky’s policies on immunizations for new students can be found on the University Health Service website: http://ukhealthcare.uky.edu/university-health-service/student- health/vaccinations Contact them at 859-323-4636.
+The University of Kentucky’s policies on immunizations for new students can be found on the University Health Service website: https://ukhealthcare.uky.edu/university-health-service/student-health/vaccinations

 Drug and Alcohol Abuse Prevention

-The University’s policy can be found in the University’s updated Bulletin/Course Catalog at http://www.uky.edu/registrar/2019-2020-bulletin.
+The University’s policy can be found at the following link: https://www.uky.edu/provost/student-health-and-safety-policies

 Contact Information for Admitting Offices and Schools/Colleges